Resources

 • LSAT Cost: $200 (for Digital LSAT with LSAT Writing)

-• LSAT Length: Approximately three hours and 30 minutes
+• LSAT Length: Approximately two hours and 20 minutes

-• Digital LSAT: a multiple-choice exam administered digitally on a tablet, consisting of four scored sections, 35 minutes each, and an unscored section to test new questions or test forms.
+• Digital LSAT: a multiple-choice exam administered digitally on a tablet, consisting of three scored sections (two Logical Reasoning, one Reading Comprehension), 35 minutes each, plus one unscored experimental section.

 • LSAT Writing: a written essay administered online that lasts 35 minutes and is not scored but is sent to law schools to which the student applies